What is the purpose of CSHL Youth Hockey?

 What can I do upon arrival?

-- Parents are welcome to stand in the designated standing area to watch the clinic/event.
+• Parents are welcome to watch the clinic/event.

 What if I/my child can’t make the time?